MBroadbent95/alien_invasion/README.md

 Wins/ Key Learnings/ Takeaways:

-- I managed to follow the documantation to the letter and adapt appropriately whenever something did not go as planned.
+- I managed to follow the documentation to the letter and adapt appropriately whenever something did not go as planned.
 I am confident that this demonstrates my problem solving ability as a Junior and would look good to prospective employment.
 - My ability to program using Python has grown, my confidence will reflect this.

 Bugs: